A fugue is a contrapuntal composition for a number of separate parts or voices.

 Each part/voices enters in imitation of each other.

-In this music theory lesson we are going to look at the basic structure of a fugue in 4 voices/parts.
+We are going to look at the basic structure of a fugue through a worked example.

 The Basic Structure of a Fugue

-The 1st voice/part starts by playing a melody/phrase called the Subject.
+A fugue starts with the 1st voice/part playing a melody/phrase called the Subject.

-The 3rd voice then enters playing the subject again and then the 4th voice enters playing the answer.
+The 3rd voice then enters playing the subject again.

 When all the voices have entered this signals the end of the Exposition